More Tweaks Than Transformation in Rewrite of Well Control Rule

-Another change eliminated an effort to create a list of an approved list of third-party BOP inspection services, which BSEE has never done.
+Another change eliminated an effort to create an approved list of third-party BOP inspection services, which BSEE has never done.
 Instead, they will stick with a rule saying inspectors need to be from a technical classification society, a licensed professional engineering firm, or be a registered professional engineer capable of performing the required checks.

 Legge said the people he talks to in the industry do not want to be hamstrung by prescriptive rules.
 But the attorney whose career includes representing Cameron after it was sued as the maker of the Deepwater Horizon BOP, said the industry recognizes the need to lower the risk of drilling offshore.

-“We are believers. we all learned.
-There were painful but worthwhile lessons learned from Deepwater Horizon,” Legge said
+“We are believers.
+We all learned.
+There were painful but worthwhile lessons learned from Deepwater Horizon,” Legge said.

-Three sections in the rules have gotten the most attention:
+Three sections have gotten the most attention:

+Safe Drilling Margins.
 When the revised rule was first proposed, BSEE said it was considering “whether it should adhere to its practice of identifying a specific drilling margin.”

 The final rule did not change the margin rules used when reviewing drilling permit requests.
 It requires that the drilling plan ensure a 0.5 pounds per gallon margin during drilling.
 And if that margin cannot be guaranteed—in exploration wells the margin of error in downhole pressure estimates is too large to assure that margin—the operator can seek permission from BSEE for a plan demonstrating how the well can be safely drilled.